KorAP/Krill/misc/payloads.md

 character offsets of relations with element parts are also stored in integer.

-Left-part TUI, right-part TUI, and relation TUI can be optionally stored in payloads.
+Left-part TUI reference, right-part TUI reference, and relation TUI can e optionally stored in payloads.
 A TUI is only necessary when an attribute refers to it, for example to match a relation span with a specific attribute.

+If at least one TUI is set (either the left-part TUI reference, he right-part TUI reference, or the relation TUI), all TUIs have to be set.
+If the TUIs do not refer to anything, they have to be set to ```0```.

 1) Term to term relation has